laneyberm/Movies-ETL/README.md

-#
+# ETL process using Wikipedia data, Kaggle metadata, and the MovieLens rating data

 ## Overview

-Extract, Transform, Load (ETL) process to create data pipelines.
+Amazing Prime is seeking a dataset for movies anaylsis and wants to keep it updated on a daily basis.
+We created an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
+We used Extract, Transform, Load (ETL) process to create data pipelines.
 A data pipeline moves data from a source to a destination, and the ETL process creates data pipelines that also transform the data along the way.
 Analysis is impossible without access to good data, so creating data pipelines is often the first step before any analysis can be performed.
-Therefore, understanding ETL is an essential skill for data analysis.

-Britta is excited to prepare for the hackathon.
-In data analysis, a hackathon is an event where teams of analysts collaborate to work intensively on a project, using data to solve a problem.
-Hackathons generally last several days, and teams work around the clock on their projects.

-Britta needs to gather data from both Wikipedia and Kaggle, combine them, and save them into a SQL database so that the hackathon participants have a nice, clean dataset to use.
-To do this, she will follow the ETL process: extract the Wikipedia and Kaggle data from their respective files, transform the datasets by cleaning them up and joining them together, and load the cleaned dataset into a SQL database.

-ETL is a flexible process for moving data.
-It can be as simple as a one-time migration from one database to another, or as complex as an ongoing automated collection of messy, real-time data from many different sources.
+We created a code and refactored the code to create one function that takes in the three files—Wikipedia data, Kaggle metadata, and the MovieLens rating data.
+Additionally, the code performs the ETL process by adding the data to a PostgreSQL database to be able to be updated daily as needed.
+Below are the steps and findings taken throught the ETL process.

 In the Extract phase, data is pulled from external or internal sources, possibly disparate.
 The sources could be flat files, scraped webpages in HTML or JavaScript Object Notation (JSON) format, SQL tables, or even streams of sensor data.
 The extracted data is held in a staging area in between the data sources and data targets.

-For Britta, you'll extract scraped Wikipedia data stored as a JSON, and Kaggle data stored in CSVs.

 After data is extracted, there are many transformations it may need to go through.
 The data may need to be filtered, parsed, translated, sorted, interpolated, pivoted, summarized, aggregated, merged, or more.
 The goal is to create a consistent structure in the data.
 Without a consistent structure in our data, it's almost impossible to perform any meaningful analysis.

 The transformation phase can be accomplished with Python and Pandas, pure SQL, or specialized ETL tools like Apache Airflow or Microsoft SQL Server Integrated Services (SSIS).
 Python and Pandas are especially good for prototyping an ETL transformation because they provide flexibility and interactivity (especially in a Jupyter Notebook), without enforcing any complicated frameworks.
 We will use Python and Pandas to explore, document, and perform our data transformation.

 Finally, after the data is transformed into a consistent structure, it's loaded into the data target.
-The data target can be a relational database like PostgreSQL, a non-relational database like MongoDB that stores individual documents, or a data warehouse like Amazon Redshift that optimizes performance specifically for analytics.
-(We'll look at non-relational databases in more detail later.)

-Britta has determined that a SQL database is the best solution for sharing the data in the hackathon, so we'll be loading our data into a PostgreSQL table.
+The data target can be a relational database like PostgreSQL.
+We'll be loading our data into a PostgreSQL table.
 SQL databases are often the targets of ETL processes, and because SQL is so ubiquitous, even databases that don't use SQL often have SQL-like interfaces.

-Eventually, we'll want to create an automated pipeline, which Jupyter Notebooks aren't suited for.
-But first, we'll need to do some exploratory data analysis, as Jupyter Notebooks are great for exploring data.
-Then we can copy the code we've created to a Python script.
+Lastly, we created an automated pipeline, by converting the Jupyter Notebooks to a Python script.

-Now that we've loaded the Wikipedia scrape, Britta wants us to include ratings data.
-However, she knows that her employer, Amazing Prime, won't want to give out their proprietary ratings data to all the hackathon teams.
-Luckily, she found a dataset on Kaggle that contains ratings data from MovieLens, a site run by the GroupLens research team, which has over 20 million ratings.

-MovieLens is a website run by the GroupLens research group at the University of Minnesota.
-The Kaggle dataset pulls from the MovieLens dataset of over 20 million reviews and contains a metadata file with details about the movies from The Movie Database (TMDb)
+## Resources
+- Data Source: movies_metadata.csv, ratings.csv, wikipedia-movies.json
+- Software: Jupyter Notebook 6.4.8, Python 3.7.13, PostgreSQL 14.5, pgAdmin 4 version 6.12

+## Process
+### Data Cleaning
 data-cleaning strategy.
 You're going to follow an iterative process based on three key steps: plan, inspect, execute.
 The iterative process for cleaning data can be broken down as follows:

 First, we need to inspect our data and identify a problem.